Meeting Time and Location:

 Other Useful Resources

-Tentative plans call for 3 to 4 programming assignments, together worth 45% of your grade.
-These are to be individual efforts, meaning no sharing of code allowed with anyone but the instructor or the TA.
-Expect substantial programming workload.
-Both the final and midterm exams are closed-book and closed-notes.
+Tentative plans call for 3 to 4 programming/written assignments.
+These are to be individual efforts.
 Missed exams must be arranged with the instructor BEFORE the exam.
 Documentation of the illness (doctor's note) is required.
 No early exams will be given and make-up exams are strongly discouraged.
-Tentative grade distribution is: programming projects: 45%, midterm: 20%, final: 35%.
-Letter grades will be assigned by subjectively identifying brackets in the numeric scores.
+Tentative grade distribution is: assignments: 45%, midterm: 20%, final: 30%, participation and quizzes: 5%.
 A total score of 49 or less will result in F.

 NO LATE ASSIGNMENTS ACCEPTED WITHOUT DOCUMENTATION FOR ILLNESS, with the following exception: every student of the course is allowed to have a total of 3 FREE LATE DAYS.
 Consider them as non-transferable, non-replaceable credits and use them wisely.
 If you wish to use one or more of these, indicate it clearly in your submission.
 No partial late day is in effect.
 You need one whole late day to cover a one-hour late submission.
 Late submissions will not be graded if you have used all three late days.
 Partial credits are available as long as you document well which parts have been implemented.

 There may be opportunities for extra credit on some of the projects or exams.
 To receive any extra credit for a project, all base functionality of a project must be implemented; extra credit portions of a project can not count in place of required features.
 Extra extensions other than your late days will not be given for completion of extra credit.